Taliesin268/rimes-compendium/content/Session Notes/Session 54 in-session notes.md

 He's making preparatiosn for the school to be threatened, and Nebula to be threatened in his weakened state.

-The Glitterstone College is the name of it
+The Glitterstone College is the name of it - and Chad is the owner.

 "Olfolk" may refer to "Miss Olfolk" - a teacher at Glitterstone

 Chad has a theory, that some guy's almanic is being delayed, and apparently he was researching the separation of body and soul for the titans.

 He suspects someone is experimenting with that theory.
-"Thereos Falkum(?)" is the one with the theory.
+"Ferros Ocham(?)" is the one with the theory.

 "Ferros Ocham(?)"
 The body and the soul both have the full strength of the whole.

-Theritos Almanac is the book that holds the work on that theory
+Ferros's Almanac is the book that holds the work on that theory

 The party theorises that if Helios dies, he will become Quake - maybe because he has Quake's soul inside him or something